Canon SX50 vs Nikon D850

 |13.||Nikon D810||Y||stereo / mono||Y||Y||mini||3.0||Y||-||-|

 It is notable that the D850 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the SX50 does not offer wifi capability.
+In contrast, the SX50 does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D850 (unlike the SX50) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D850 is a recent model that features in the current product line-up of Nikon.
 In contrast, the SX50 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the SX50 was succeeded by the Canon SX60.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX50 Manual (free pdf) or the online Nikon D850 Manual.